Throneto/ireader/README.md

 ## Testing
 Some of the tests leverage the [Verify](https://github.com/VerifyTests/Verify) snapshot tool.
-For the best experience updating test snapshots, install a supported diff tool and/or the dotnet global tool [verify.tool](https://github.com/VerifyTests/Verify.Terminal).
+For the best experience updating test snapshots, install a supported diff tool and/or the dotnet global tool [verify.tool](https://github.com/VerifyTests/Verify.Terminal).# ireader